9dots/9dots.io-pages/OreUqq7.md

 ## Prototype

-Students will start prototyping their product using cardboard, littleBits, and other materials that you woud like to provide for them.
+1. Students will start prototyping their product using cardboard, littleBits, and other materials that you woud like to provide for them.
 	- Students should not be afraid to throw away a design and start over if does not work out the first time.

-- The process of trying many design is called iteration and is important to creating a good product.
+2. Check for understanding by asking, "What does iteration mean?"

 ```
 TIP: Students should only be allowed to use the littleBits from their diagrams because it is easy for them to be distracted by just playing with the littleBits.